lvalnegri/workshops-setup_cloud_analytics_machine/README.md

    }
    ```

- - check the validity of your changes and restart the server:
+ - check the validity of your changes, then restart the *Nginx* server:
    ```
    sudo nginx -t
    sudo systemctl reload nginx.service